• Home

 By Biblestudycompany.com Ric Joyner

 We will state upfront that Christmas is not a biblical holiday.
 But it is not unbiblical to celebrate the birth of Christ.
-We should also not equalize Christmas with the advent of our Savior.
-The Old Testament prophesized over the birth of the Savior to come.
-The current secular traditions of Santa, with almost God-like qualities and manipulating kids to "further fantasize" a jolly old man who can give all children on earth toys and an "elf on the shelf" that watches how they behave, is unbiblical.
-Still, some feel it is acceptable to create a myth around Santa Clause while children are young.
+We should also not equalize materialistic Christmas with our Savior's advent (coming).
+The Old Testament prophesized the birth of the Savior to come.
+The current secular traditions of Santa, who has almost god-like qualities and manipulates kids to "further fantasize" a jolly old man who can give all children on earth toys or even an "elf on the shelf" that watches how they behave, is unbiblical.
+Still, some feel it is acceptable to create a myth around Santa Claus while children are young.
 We disagree.
-Our view is that it is always best to be honest with children about Santa.
-Giving presents at this time of the year is not wrong because the Magi gave Christ's family gifts in worship to the young boy Messiah which helped the family with expenses to flee to Egypt.
-Consumerism and greed are wrong and an issue of sin, but only the Holy Spirit can lead you to that truth and He knows your heart.
+It is always best to be honest with children about Santa.

 Matthew Chapters 1-2 highlights

-"30 For my eyes have seen Your salvation, 31 Which You have prepared in the presence of all peoples, 32 A LIGHT OF REVELATION TO THE GENTILES, And the glory of Your people Israel."
+Simeon's prophecy Luke 2:30 For my eyes have seen Your salvation, 31 Which You have prepared in the presence of all peoples, 32 A LIGHT OF REVELATION TO THE GENTILES, And the glory of Your people Israel."

 Luke Chapters 1 and 2.
-Pay attention to what the angels say a couple of times: "good news," translated as the same word… Gospel.
-The birth of Christ is good news for Jews because their long-awaited Messiah was finally here, and the prophecy was fulfilled.
-We write this paper 2,000 years later for gentiles, grateful that the apostles preached the Gospel to us: Good news: Christ came as a child to break the back of sin and death and allowed us gentiles an eternal "home" and become children of God!
+Pay attention to what the angels say a couple of times: "Good news," translated as the same word…Gospel.
+The birth of Christ was good news for Jews because their long-awaited Messiah was finally here, and the prophecy was being fulfilled.
+We write this paper 2,000 years later for Gentiles, grateful that the apostles preached the Gospel to us: Good news: Christ came as a child to break the back of sin and death and allowed us Gentiles an eternal "home" and become children of God!
 Gentiles are not part of the nation of Israel, but we are part of God's family!
-(Eph Chap 1-4)
+(Eph Chap 1-4) We celebrate the birth of Christ because of the Gospel!

 Read John 1 for a view from heaven of why Christ came.

-9 There was the true Light which, coming into the world, enlightens every man.
+"9 There was the true Light which, coming into the world, enlightens every man.
 10 He was in the world, and the world was made through Him, and the world did not know Him.
 11 He came to His own, and those who were His own did not receive Him.
 12 But as many as received Him, to them He gave the right to become children of God, even to those who believe in His name, 13 who were born, not of blood nor of the will of the flesh nor of the intention of man, but of God.
 14 And the Word became flesh, and dwelt among us.
 We saw His glory as the only begotten from the Father, full of grace and truth.
 15 John testified about Him and cried out, saying, "This was He of whom I said, 'He who comes after me has a higher rank than I, for He existed before me.'"
 16 For of His fullness we have all received, and grace upon grace.
 17 For the Law was given through Moses; grace and truth were realized through Jesus Christ.
-18 No one has seen God at any time; the only begotten God who is in the bosom of the Father, He has explained Him.
+18 No one has seen God at any time; the only begotten God who is in the bosom of the Father, He has explained Him."

 If it is, then are you a pagan for celebrating the day of Christ's birth?
-The historical proof that Christmas is pagan is thrown at you with overwhelming emotional authoritarianism.
+The historical false proof that Christmas is pagan is thrown at you with overwhelming emotional authoritarianism.
 Is emotionalism based on biblical truth?
 How about historical facts?
 We know the origin of Christmas (birth of Christ) is biblical.
 The story of our Savior starts with His birth because the prophets mentioned He was coming.
 We suspect the anti-Christmas vehemence is agenda-driven.
 We ask this question because born-again believing Christians are not worshipping pagan deities by participating in the birth of Christ called Christmas today.
-I spoke to a Torah Keeping brother who said, "Yes, Christmas is pagan."
-I asked how that could be, and he shared, "when you put a present under the tree, you are 'bowing' down to the tree."
+I spoke to a Torah-keeping brother who said, "Yes, Christmas is pagan."
+I asked how that could be, and he shared, "When you put a present under the tree, you are 'bowing' down to the tree."
 I was stunned.
 The logic he displayed defied logic.
 Yeah, no. Worshipping a pagan deity requires one to engage the diety knowingly.

+In our research, there were pagan celebrations that started around the time of 274 AD, but they appear to be in response to Christians in Rome celebrating the birth of Christ!
+We then ask what came first, the "chicken or the egg?"
 "However, it has also been argued that, on the contrary, Emperor Aurelian, who in 274 instituted the holiday of the Dies Natalis Solis Invicti, did so partly as an attempt to give a pagan significance to a date already important for Christians in Rome.[76]

 Is the nearness of a pagan holiday make Christmas pagan?
 When I sift through the concerns of 'Christmas is pagan,' people, did you know there was a pagan holiday at this time?
 We will deal with this later, but does that make celebrating the birth of Christ pagan today?
 Let's ask another question: Is Hanukkah pagan?
 The answer is no. Yet, Hanukkah is square in the middle of this pagan holiday called Saturnalia.
 The true church pushed hard against these wicked holidays, and to assume born-again believers were participating in pagan festivals doesn't make much sense since Christians had to live outside of society for several hundred years because of severe persecution.

 We can confidently say that born-again believers would not have observed a pagan holiday and dishonored our Lord Jesus Christ, who rescued us from sin and death.
 Born-again believers do not participate in pagan rituals today, and Christmas is about the birth of Christ.
+To look back from our vantage point today and are able to judge people of another time is arrogance indeed.
+There is a word for this, and it is presentism.

 "Certainly today, the mix of consumerism (AKA Santa Claus) can take people's eyes off Christ, but our job is to bring them back to the salvation message of the Gospel.
 Will you join us?"
+BSC.

 Note: In our extensive research, we stumbled upon a Wikipedia article.
 We usually would bypass Wikipedia as higher education frowns on the use of Wikipedia; however, this article has stood the test of time (2001) and is updated continually, even in 2021.
 Once you dive into the article, you will see the extent and expanse of the research on Christmas.
-Those who are "anti-Christmas" will find information to support their premises.

 Here are some highlights: